PIesPnuema/stl_implementation_practice/README.md

 ```bash
 cmake ..
 ```
-3. build the project to obtain the executable.
+3. building the project inside the "build" directory to obtain the executable.
 ```bash
 cmake --build .
 ```